-School of the Air is available for children who live in remote locations that make it impossible for them to attend school.
-They operate throughout Australia, except Tasmania and the ACT.
+School of the Air is available for children who live in remote locations and cannot attend school.
+It operates throughout Australia, except Tasmania and the ACT.
 Traditionally conducted via radio, schools now use internet technology to reach their students.

-Typically the schools run in line with the established school terms and start with kindergarten through to year 9 or 10.
+Typically, the schools follows established school terms and start with Kindergarten through to year 9 or 10.

 Contact your state or territory department of education to find an option to suit your family’s needs.